Dr. Wendy Zhou

 In today’s consumer world, buying products that are individualized with unique aspects that defines them is a common occurrence.

 In the field of health care, individualization can play an important role.
-Afterall, not everyone gets the flu during flu season, some family illness seems to skip generations, and people can get illness that are without a label.
+After all, not everyone gets the flu during flu season, some family illness seems to skip generations, and people can get an illness that is without a label.
 All those examples are areas where we see variability in our health and humanity.
-It is also one of the core reasons why cookie-cutter protocols of 1st line therapies in the conventional medicine will not work for a fraction of people.
+It is also one of the core reasons why cookie-cutter protocols of 1st line therapies in conventional medicine will not work for a fraction of people.

 Personalized lifestyle medicine is a powerful tool for the chronic diseases we see today – cancer, cardiovascular disease, diabetes, high blood pressure, autoimmune, Alzheimer’s disease – just to name a few.
 We know now that those diseases are called ‘chronic’ disease because they are probably stemmed from inflammation in the body that began decades ago.
 We work upstream and systematically with lifestyle changes: what we eat, drink, move, think and supplement.
 This way, we prevent inflammation which can lead us to avoid the diagnosis.

 In today’s society, a lot of our thinking is still rooted in the past medical way which is a pill for every ill we have.
 However, it has not always been successful with our chronic diseases.
 Instead, we should look at a multi-dimensional approach where we utilize multiple concepts of how a disease can be controlled, and use them synergistically together.
 This is where naturopathic medicine really shines.